WJL-Lab/Based-on-SMOTE-FS-XGBoost-classification-prediction/README.md

-# Multi-classification prediction based on SMOTE and feature selection for XGBoost model
+# Multi-classification prediction of XGBoost model based on SMOTE and feature selection

 Result:
 ```c